-Salmon is a popular poster child for heart-healthy omega-3 fatty acids.
-The pink-fleshed fish, as well as tuna and halibut, might be the key to enhancing your sex life too.
-Omega-3 may help prevent the buildup of plague in your arteries, thus improving blood flow throughout your body.
-A fatty fish diet may not be the love potion for guys who are at risk for high-grade prostate cancer, however.
-Studies published in the American Journal of Epidemiology suggest that omega-3 fatty acids could increase your risk for developing an aggressive form of the disease.
-Low-grade, slow-moving prostate cancer is not affected by eating foods rich in omega-3.
+Salmon is well-known for having heart-healthy omega-3 fatty acids.
+The pink-fleshed fish, as well as tuna and halibut, might be the key to enhancing your sex life.
+Omega-3s help prevent the buildup of plaque in your arteries, thus improving blood flow throughout your body.
+A diet of fatty fish may not be a love potion for guys who are at risk for high-grade prostate cancer, however.
+Studies published in the American Journal of Epidemiology suggest that omega-3 fatty acids could increase risk for an aggressive form of the disease.
+Low-grade, slow-moving prostate cancer is not affected by eating foods rich in omega-3s.

-Plying your beloved with chocolates is a romantic gesture, but won’t necessarily take them to soaring new heights in the bedroom.
+Showering your beloved with chocolates is a romantic gesture, but it won’t necessarily take them to new heights in the bedroom.
 Instead of candy, snack on a handful of nuts and seeds.
-Cashews and almonds are chock-full of zinc, while a host of healthy snacks boast L-arginine to get your blood flowing:
+Cashews and almonds are chock-full of zinc, while a host of healthy snacks contain L-arginine to get your blood flowing.
+Try the following: